ResonantDevotion/NewsAPIWebsite/README.md

 ## Credits
-Thanks to Skills Bootcamp, my tutor, Weng, and my classmates on slack.
+Thanks to Skills Bootcamp.

+Made with Sansi Bindika, and Amdalat Jinadu.

 ## License
 MIT license.